nainiayoub/java-notes/README.md

 * If you write `static public void main` instead of `public static void main`, then it will make no difference.
 Program compiles properly and runs.
 But if you change the sequence of main, then it will you give a compiler error.
 * In Java, __we can declare access modifiers in any order__, the method name comes last, the return type comes second to last and then after it's our choice.
 But __it's recommended to put access modifier (public, private and protected) at the forefront as per Java coding standards__.

+## In Java, if we do not specify any value for local variables, then what will be the default value of the local variables?
+* There is no default value for local variables, so local variables should be declared and an initial value should be assigned before the first use.
+* Using a local variable without initializing would give an error at the time of compilation.